Every Week, Everyone Competes, Everyone gets involved

 A Marshals role is as follows:

-- Their job is simply to have a presence on a roundabout to increase awareness for competitors and vehicle drivers.
+- Their job is simply to have a presence on a roundabout to increase awareness for riders and vehicle drivers.

-- They should simply point the direction of travel to the competitor as they approach, using the red flag.
+- They should simply point the direction of travel to the rider as they approach, using the red flag.

-- It is up to the competitor to check whether the road is clear – do not rely on the marshal to do this for you.
+- It is up to the rider to check whether the road is clear – do not rely on the marshal to do this for you.
 Please follow the Highway Code.